 About Sho (書)

-Sho is style of writing that has been uniquely developed by the birth of kana characters in Japan.
+Sho is the writing style that the birth of kana characters in Japan has uniquely developed.

-Eventually, when Kanji (Chinese characters) were transmitted from China, “Manyo Kana”, which is written and assigned one character to one sound, was devised in Japan.
+Eventually, when Kanji (Chinese characters) were transmitted from China, “Manyo Kana,” which was written and assigned one character to one sound, was devised in Japan.

-Along with the introduction of Buddhism into Japan, Hand-copying sutra were performed actively, and Chinese books such as Ougishi were set as examples.
+Along with the introduction of Buddhism into Japan, Hand-copying sutra was performed actively, and Chinese books such as Ougishi were set as examples.

-In the middle of the Heian period, a unique Japanese style “Wa Yo” style was born.
+In the middle of the Heian period, a uniquely Japanese style, “Wa Yo,” was born.

 Manyo Kana has been organized, and Katakana and Hiragana have been completed.